AditGame/LegendsGenerator/ContractsGenerator/README.md

 # Legends Generator Contracts Source Generator

-Auto-magically generates boilerplate for the COntracts assembly.
+Auto-magically generates boilerplate for the Contracts assembly.
 In particular, handles Conditioned inputs from the JSON files to allow easy and safe execution.

 ## Getting started